Infant mortality: Socio-economic factors

 Infant mortality rates are higher in countries with higher economic inequality.

 Social class is a major factor in infant mortality, both historically and today.
 Between 1912 and 1915, the Children's Bureau in the United States examined data across eight cities and nearly 23,000 live births.
 They discovered that lower incomes tended to correlate with higher infant mortality.
 In cases where the father had no income, the rate of infant mortality was 357% higher than that for the highest income earners ($1,250+).
 Differences between races were also apparent.
 African-American mothers experience infant mortality at a rate 44% higher than average; however, research indicates that socio-economic factors do not totally account for the racial disparities in infant mortality.

-Countries by 2019 GDP (nominal) per capita (Note: Data from the United Nations is used.)